Copy-House/copy-house.github.io/landing/index.md

     image_caption: "Team members collaborating"
   - title: "Our content strategy services"
     text:
-      - <ul><li><strong>Content audit</strong>.
-We'll analyse your existing content to identify what's working and what's not, so you can max out on what you have already.</li><li>Audience & competitor research.
-We’ll uncover key insights about your target audience and the market to ensure your content not only stands out but hits the mark with the people you want to talk about you and buy from you.</li></ul>
+      - <strong>Content audit</strong>.
+We'll analyse your existing content to identify what's working and what's not, so you can max out on what you have already.
+      - <strong>Audience & competitor research</strong>.
+We’ll uncover key insights about your target audience and the market to ensure your content not only stands out but hits the mark with the people you want to talk about you and buy from you.
-      - SEO & GEO strategy.
+      - <strong>SEO & GEO strategy</strong>.
 We'll identify high-impact keywords and build a content plan that gets you discovered by those who matter the most.
 While laying out the cornerstone for thought leadership and authentic content that generative AI loves, cites and ranks.
-      - Editorial calendars.
+      - <strong>Editorial calendars</strong>.
 We’ll provide a clear, easy-to-follow plan for your content production, so you always know what's next, whether you plan to develop the content yourself or hand the reins to us while you sign off finished pieces.
-      - Content distribution planning.
+      - <strong>Content distribution planning</strong>.
 We'll help land your content in front of the right people, whether through paid media, social media, email marketing or programmatic.
     image_folder: aboutus
     image: "aboutus.webp"
     alt: "Two colleagues brainstorming"